Scott Gries/Getty Images

 It may seem hard to believe that a man who was already a millionaire and then won a $315 million lottery jackpot would fritter it away -- but Andrew "Jack" Whittaker did.

-"I'm getting really excited because of the good works I can do with this," he told The Times.
+"I'm getting really excited because of the good works I can do with this," he told The New York Times.

 Whittaker started drinking heavily.
 He was robbed often and said he was battling more than 400 legal complaints at one point.

 "I wish I'd torn that ticket up," he told ABC News.
 At last report, he was still working in his late 60s.